ray-project/enhancements/reps/2022-04-01-resource-control.md

 The reason of using systemd:
 - Systemd is highly recommended by [runc](https://github.com/opencontainers/runc/blob/main/docs/cgroup-v2.md.) for cgroup v2.
-- If we use cgroupfs in a systemd based system, there will be more than one component which manage the cgroup tree.
+- If we use cgroupfs in a systemd based system, there will be more than one components which simultaneously manage the cgroup tree.
-- In the systemd [docs](https://www.freedesktop.org/wiki/Software/systemd/ControlGroupInterface/), we can know that  create/delete cgroups will be unavailable to userspace applications, unless done via systemd's APIs.
+- In the systemd [docs](https://www.freedesktop.org/wiki/Software/systemd/ControlGroupInterface/), we can know that, in future, create/delete cgroups will be unavailable to userspace applications, unless done via systemd's APIs.
 - The systemd has a good abstract API of cgroups.

+So, we should support both cgroupfs and systemd.
+And we can provide a config which is used to change the cgroup manager.

-### Support using cgroups in Ray
+### Changes needed in Ray

-1. Cgroup manager in the Agent
+1. Add a Cgroup manager module in the Dashboard Agent

 The Cgroup Manager is used to create or delete cgroups, and bind worker processes to cgroups.
 We plan to integrate the Cgroup Manager in the Agent.

-We should abstract the Cgroup Manager because there are more than one way to manager cgroups in linux: cgroupfs and systemd.
+Cgroup Manager should expose an abstract interface that can hide the differences between cgroupfs/systemd and cgroup v1/v2.

 2. Generate the command line of cgroup.